Rayanworkout/Email-Spam-Detector/README.md

 ## Quick Start

-If you just want to run the model without training it, follow these steps.
+If you just want to run the model without training it, there are a few ways to use it.

 There is some boilerplate code inside `example_usages/main.py` to show the basic usage.
 Note that some abstraction is made inside `spam_detector.py` to make it easier to use the model.